At least 8 children among 22 hit by gunfire at end of Chiefs' Super Bowl parade; 1 person killed

 Lisa Augustine, spokesperson for Children’s Mercy Kansas City, said the hospital was treating 12 patients from the rally, including 11 children, some of whom suffered gunshot wounds.

-St. Luke’s Hospital of Kansas City received one gunshot patient in critical condition and three walk-in patients with injuries that were not life- threatening, spokesperson Laurel Gifford said.
+St. Luke’s Hospital of Kansas City received one gunshot patient in critical condition and three walk-ins with injuries that were not life-threatening, spokesperson Laurel Gifford said.

-“When you have this many casualties, it’s going to get spread out among a lot of hospitals so that you don’t overwhelm any single ER,” she said.
+“When you have this many casualties, it’s going to get spread out among a lot of hospitals so that you don’t overwhelm any single ER,” said Jill Jensen Chadwick, news director for University of Kansas Health System, which received at least one person injured in the shooting.

 Areas that had been filled with crowds were empty after the shooting, with police and firefighters standing and talking behind an area restricted by yellow tape.

-Throngs had lined the route, with fans climbing trees and street poles, or standing on rooftops for a better view.
-Players rolled through the crowd on double-decker buses, DJs and drummers heralding their arrival.
-Owner Clark Hunt was on one of those buses, holding the Lombardi Trophy.
+Throngs had lined the route earlier, with fans climbing trees and street poles or standing on rooftops for a better view.
+Players rolled through the crowd on double-decker buses, as DJs and drummers heralded their arrival.
+Owner Clark Hunt was on one of the buses, holding the Lombardi Trophy.

 Associated Press writers Scott McFetridge in Des Moines, Iowa; Jim Salter in St. Louis; Josh Funk in Omaha, Nebraska; Summer Ballentine in Columbia, Missouri; and John Hanna in Topeka, Kansas, contributed to this report.

-Note: This story has been corrected to attribute a quote about hospitals receiving patients to Jill Jensen Chadwick, not Laurel Gifford.